zgulde/ssl-helper/README.md

 The `walkthrough.md` file contains a rough draft of how to perform all the steps that the script does by hand.

+## Caveats

+- If ssl is improperly configured, visitors to your site will see a nasty error message about how your site is insecure.
+- Letsencrypt certificates expire every 90 days, so you will have to renew your certificate.

 ## Prerequisites

 1. a digital ocean server setup with warpspeed